Audio Pool

 To remove unwanted samples from your library:

-- Select one or more files in the left panel.
+- Select one or more files in the right panel (Audio Pool).

 - Click Delete.